Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: Conclusions and Final Discussion

 \item It is also important to stress that in most of the cases $ GbE_{DPS} $ represents, in average, a fraction of 33\% of the global efficiency.
 This shows that when applying the D\&C method, the deterioration of the exact solution's quality is important with respect to the deterioration of the bounds' quality.

 \item A paramount feature is that the D\&C method deteriorates within reasonable values.
 In the case of $ GbE_{DPS} $, a maximum expected error of $ 2.85\% $ is observed.
-However, such an error occurs after 6 D\&C iterations, which drastically reduce the computational time.
-On the other hand, he global quantification $ \eff \in \mathcal{E} $, presents a quality decay of 12.29\% in the worst case scenario but again, 6 D\&C iterations were used and this value encompasses all the efficiencies.
-It follows that the proposed method is efficient. \end{enumerate} The present paper opens up new research lines to be explored in future work \begin{enumerate}[(i)] \item In principle, the reduction of computational time may be considered as 50\% per iteration as exposed in \textsc{Remark} \ref{Rem Computational Time}, however, these estimates were quantified considering a serial algorithm implementation.
-A parallel implementation, on the other hand would reduce the computational time nearly to 25\% because a D\&C iteration produces two fully decoupled optimization problems and the post-process merely reduces to paste together the solutions found in the subproblems.
+However, such an error occurs after the 6th D\&C iteration, which drastically reduces the computational time.
+On the other hand, the global quantification $ \eff \in \mathcal{E} $, presents a quality decay of 12.29\% in the worst case scenario but again, 6 D\&C iterations were used and this value encompasses all the efficiencies.
+It follows that the proposed method is efficient.

+\item The computational time is indifferent with respect to the strategies for the D\&C tree design as well as the data probabilistic distribution. \end{enumerate} The present paper opens up new research lines to be explored in future work \begin{enumerate}[(i)] \item The reduction of computational time and critical problem sizes, discussed in \textsc{Section} \ref{Sec Computational Time}, were quantified considering a serial algorithm implementation.
+A parallel implementation, on the other hand may furnish better results, because a D\&C iteration produces two fully decoupled optimization problems.
 The assessment of computational time for a parallel scheme will be pursued in future work.

 \item As mentioned above, currently a D\&C iteration produces two fully decoupled subproblems.
-However, another scheme with partial coupling can be proposed namely introducing a pair of problems such as those presented in \textsc{Definition} \ref{Def Divide and Conquer Setting} (ii), \textsc{Problem} \ref{Pblm DC subproblems}, but such that $ A_{0} \cup A_{1} = [N] $ and $ A_{0} \cap A_{1} \neq \emptyset $; with assigned demands $ D_{0} $, $ D_{1} $, computed by rules analogous to \textsc{Equation} \eqref{Eqn Demand Fraction} i.e., construct artificially an integer problem with the structure \begin{problem}[$ \Pi^{b}, b = 0, 1 $] \end{problem} A future line of research is the optimal choice of coupling/overlapping sets $ A_{0} \cap A_{1} $ and exploit the structure of the integer programming problem \ref{Pblm Dantzig-Wolfe} (analogously to the Dantzig-Wolfe decomposition for linear problems with the same structure).
+However, another scheme with partial coupling can be proposed namely introducing a pair of problems like that presented in \textsc{Definition} \ref{Def Divide and Conquer Setting} (ii), \textsc{Problem} \ref{Pblm DC subproblems}, but such that $ A_{0} \cup A_{1} = [N] $ and $ A_{0} \cap A_{1} \neq \emptyset $; with assigned demands $ D_{0} $, $ D_{1} $, computed by rules analogous to \textsc{Equation} \eqref{Eqn Demand Fraction} i.e., construct artificially an integer problem with the structure \begin{problem}[$ \Pi^{b}, \, b = 0, 1 $] \end{problem} A future line of research is the optimal choice of coupling/overlapping sets $ A_{0} \cap A_{1} \neq \emptyset $ and exploit the structure of the integer programming problem \ref{Pblm Dantzig-Wolfe} (analogously to the Dantzig-Wolfe decomposition for linear problems with the same structure).
 Furthermore, the optimality has to be analyzed from the perspective quality vs. computing time.